frendsick/torth/docs/getting_started.md

 ## How does Torth work?

 - Compiler [torth.torth](../torth.torth) generates Assembly from the Torth code
-- Assembly is compiled with NASM into object file
+- Assembly is compiled with NASM into an object file
 - Object file is linked to a statically linked 64-bit ELF-executable with LD
 - The resulting executable does not have any external dependencies

 ## Install requirements

-The following requirements can probably be installed via your distro's package manager, for example [APT](https://manpages.ubuntu.com/manpages/xenial/man8/apt.8.html) for Ubuntu and Debian.
+The following requirements can probably be installed via your distro's package manager, for example, [APT](https://manpages.ubuntu.com/manpages/xenial/man8/apt.8.html) for Ubuntu and Debian.

 - NASM
 - LD (**binutils** package in APT)